infinitymdm/cs5783project/ieee/main.typ

     outputs through a process of sequentially "denoising" inputs.
 In this paper, we experiment with the possibility of finding improved latent diffusion models by applying the Model Soups
     approach: fine-tuning a large ensemble of models and combining their parameters.
 Our proof-of-concept uses class-conditional LDMs and is trained using the ImageNet dataset.
+All code is publicly available at https://github.com/infinitymdm/cs5783project.
   ],
   authors: (
     (